Boat Shrink Wrap Supplies

 - 6 mil is the thinnest wrap recommended for boats.
 It’s not meant to be transported and should be used only for storage.

-- 7 mil is the typical thickness used for shrink-wrapping boats, and can stand up to snow load areas.
+- 7 mil is the typical thickness used for shrink-wrapping small and mid-sized boats and can stand up to snow load areas.
+It should not be used if your boat will be trailered long distances at highway speeds.

-- 8 mil can still be used for large boats with sharp protrusions and large voids.
+- 8 mil can still be used for larger boats, boats with sharp protrusions and large voids, and boats that will be transported at highway speeds.

 - 12 mil is as thick as it gets.
 This thickness is available with flame retardant traits.